michaelbull/material-bottom-nav/README.md

 ## Hiding inactive labels

 The `$hide-inactive-labels` argument defaults to `false`.
-It is used to hide the text label of any inactive destinations, as suggested by the [style specification][style-spec] if you have more than three destinations visible.
+It is used to hide the text label of any inactive destinations as described in the [anatomy][spec-anatomy] section of the official spec.

 [**Demo**](https://michaelbull.github.io/material-bottom-nav/hidden-labels.html)